International School (Bellevue, Washington): World Languages Program

 Each year, students at the school put their language skills to use during the optional two-week French exchange with the Saint-Stanislas school in Nantes, available to 10th graders and up.
 In addition to the language programs, IS has a long-standing partnership with the Amity Institute which places native French speakers with an undergraduate degree and a career goal in education in the school as French language teaching assistants.

+Titan Robotics Club

+International School participates in FIRST programs through Titan Robotics Club.
+IS is home to FIRST Robotics Competition (FRC) team 492, FIRST Tech Challenge (FTC) teams 3543 and 6541 (although team 6541 is currently retired), and FIRST Lego League (FLL) teams 2200, 2201, and 12320.
+The club was founded in 2000 as a way for students at IS to gain experience with Science, Technology, Engineering, Art, and Math (STEAM) as the school offers few engineering-related classes, and it participated in its first competition in the 2001 season.

 Achievements

 The International School has been ranked 9th in the nation on Newsweek Magazine's list of the best high schools, and currently is first.
 International School was also selected as a Blue Ribbon National School of Excellence in 2004 by the U.S. Department of Education.

 Bellevue's International School has received a top grade in U.S. News & World Report Gold Medal Schools list.
 The weekly American news magazine ranked high schools nationwide based on college readiness and quality-adjusted exams per test taker.
 The International School is ranked as the 18th best high school in the country.